basecreative/barebase-wp-plugin/README.md

 You have some examples commented out so you know what you can start with.

 ## Settings
-The `settings.phpz is a work in progress but allows you to change some settings in the plugin.
+The `settings.php` is a work in progress but allows you to change some settings in the plugin.